The "consolidating payments" feature will allow you to merge/consolidate several entries together.

 One payment for multiple purchases

-In this particular case, it is quite possible that a member decides to pay for their membership and the purchase of their equipment with a single bank check.
-To properly record the payments on the platform, it is first necessary to record the membership and equipment purchase acts separately and link them to the buyer.
-Then you will be able to combine the two entries together and record a common payment.
+In this particular case, a member may decide to pay for their membership and the purchase of their equipment with a single bank check.
+To correctly record the payments on the platform, it is first necessary to register the membership and equipment purchase acts separately and link them to the buyer.
+Then you can combine the two entries and record a common payment.

 A family registers several children (with discount) and wishes to pay with several checks

-This situation is quite common in sports and cultural associations, but could perhaps be common to many others.
+This situation is common in sports and cultural associations but could be familiar to many others.
 A mother wishes to register her three children for music lessons.
-This mother wants to pay the total amount of the registration in several installments.
+This mother wants to pay the registration amount in several installments.
 If this person has done this online, you will only have to go to the transaction details and register new payments.

-However, if you have to register manually, it is better to register the three children separately, linking them to their mother's profile, while indicating personalized discounts corresponding to the family rate.
+However, suppose you have to register manually.
+In that case, it is better to register the three children separately, linking them to their mother's profile while indicating personalized discounts corresponding to the family rate.
 When you have done this, all you have to do is go to the debts and receivables section, group the transactions together and add checks as a payment method.

 Partial refund/debt write-off

-A person owes you $100 (for the registration to an event, for example) and he/she has already given you $30 but refuses to pay you the rest.
-Since the $70 will never be collected, you must declare it a "loss".
-You then decide to enter a loss in the accounting - or credit if it is an overpayment - in the "book-entry" menu, link it to the person who wished to register, and group it with the initial entry for the registration.
+A person owes you $100 (for the registration to an event, for example), and he/she has already given you $30 but refuses to pay you the rest.
+Since the $70 will never be collected, you must declare it a "loss."
+You then enter a loss in the accounting - or credit if it is an overpayment - in the "book-entry" menu, link it to the person who wished to register, and group it with the initial entry for the registration.

 Managing volunteer expenses

-The purpose of this feature is to group entries for which there is a common payment.
+This feature aims to group entries for which there is a common payment.
 It is not to group entries into coherent groups.

-For example, if you have made several expenses for an event, there is no reason to group them together.
-In fact, these expenses are not linked to each other by the same payment.
-If you want to track them by project, you should use cost accounting.
+For example, if you have made several expenses for an event, there is no reason to group them.
+These expenses are not linked to each other by the same payment.
+To track them by project, you should use cost accounting.
 The same applies to revenues: you should not link revenues that are not linked by the same payment.

 To group receivables together or debts together, they must be :